emmercm/www/src/blog/reliably-finding-files-in-path.md

 ## The use case

-I tend to not leave Docker running on my MacBook, it tends to eat battery and slow down every other process including web browsing.
+I tend to not leave [Docker Desktop](https://docs.docker.com/desktop/) running on my MacBook, it tends to eat battery and slow down every other process including web browsing.
 Because of that, I'm also tired of seeing:

 ```shell
 $ docker ps
 Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
 ```

 I wanted to create a function in my dotfiles to override the `docker` command, and that function would ensure Docker Desktop is running before executing the `docker` command.
 But I had an issue with finding the actual location of the `docker` executable once it was shadowed by the function.

-This article catalogs my findings while trying to solve that use case.
+See "[Creating Before & After Hooks for Unix Commands](/blog/creating-before-after-hooks-for-unix-commands)" for how you can intercept commands like this.

 ## The problem with `which`